IshmeetMehta/anthos-platform/anthos-on-gcp/base-build/README.md

     curl http://127.0.0.1:8888/api/v1/namespaces/wp/services/wordpress/proxy/wp-admin/install.php

     ```
+1. To see is Anthos Config Management feature has been activate successfully.

 1. Finally, let's clean up.
 First, don't forget to foreground the proxy again to kill it.
 Also, apply `terraform destroy` to remove the GCP resources that were deployed to the project.